StevenCash/jupyter/README.md

 ## DelaunayVoronoi.ipynb

 Voronoi diagram generator from Dive Into Algorithms by Tuckfield.
 Can also be used to create Delaunay triangle mesh.
+I modified things so that
+I could recreate the diagrams in GDscript, which at this point doesn't appear to support complex numbers and list comprehension that were used in the original algorithm.